-To advance fish farming in another area of Haiti, we developed and built an Aquaculture Learning Center (ALC) at the Henri Christophe High School in Marigot.
+- Developed and built an Aquaculture Learning Center (ALC) at the Henri Christophe High School in Marigot.
 This project involved the construction of an intensive fish production system capable of yielding 3,000 lbs. of fish every six months on the school property.
-All construction materials, labor, tools, pumps, fingerlings and training has been provide by the SAI program.
-The ALC’s goal has been to establish a large-scale system to provide fish for student meals and a means to expose young people to food and revenue production via fish farming.
-Students could receive protein lunches while learning the basics of fish biology, husbandry and production, water quality assessment and management, and complementary alternative agricultural methods.
+Students receive protein lunches while learning the basics of fish biology, husbandry and production, water quality assessment and management, and complementary alternative agricultural methods.

 - We work to design and implement low cost fish ponds using locally available materials and naturally occurring inputs (solar powered blowers, compost and manure, among others.)

 - We specialize in developing and testing alternative feed methods for tilapia production systems.
 Our current research on biofloc, soldierfly larvae and